Mō he oranga whānau

 - Holona Lui – Director Catalyst Pacific Ltd

-- Peter Kelly – CE Upper Hutt City Council
+- Peter Kelly – Chief Executive, Upper Hutt City Council

-- Fionnagh Dougan – Chief Executive, Hutt Valley and Capital and Coast District Health Boards
+- Fionnagh Dougan – Chief Executive, Hutt Valley and Capital & Coast District Health Boards

 Hayley is the Manager of Healthy Families Hutt Valley.
 With a background in strategic and systems thinking, public health, local government and the NGO sectors in NZ and the UK, she leads the team in making the most of our unique opportunity to have lasting impact on the health and wellbeing of our communities and improving equity.
 She enjoys the challenge of leading and influencing in this complex and adaptive environment, as well as working in partnership across sectors and our communities to achieve impactful change.